chenjing-bu/chenjing-bu.github.io/content/posts/2024/vertex-algebras-done-right/index.md

-This operator $T \colon V \to V$ is called the **translation operator**, which I find a bit misleading, and would rather call it something like the derivative operator.
+This operator $T \colon V \to V$ is called the **translation operator**, which I find a bit misleading.
 In fact, the actual translation operator is the operator

 $$